 While these secondary addictions don’t have the severity of the primary addiction, they can still have a negative impact on your health.
 Examples of secondary addictions include:

 - Food Addiction: Turning to food as a way to pacify the cravings that you are experiencing.
 Often, people in recovery overindulge in sweet treats when they have a desire for a drink or drug use.
 Did you know that sugar can stimulate the same pleasure centers in the brain that are affected by drug use?
-This information makes it easy to see why sugar is a fallback addiction in recovery.
+This information makes it easy to see why sugar is a fallback addiction to recovery.
 Unfortunately, the consumption of junk food and unhealthy treats can have a negative impact on the waistline and lead to a long list of chronic diseases.

 - Cigarette Addiction: Another common problem is that a person turns to cigarettes as a stimulant to replace drug or alcohol use.
-While cigarettes don’t offer the same high that is available from harder substances, the nicotine content can have an impact on mood management and more.
+While cigarettes don’t offer the same high that is available from harder substances, nicotine content can have an impact on mood management and more.
 Nicotine has addictive properties that can be hard to overcome, and you will likely face the long road to recovery again if you use cigarettes as a substitute for other addictions.

 While food and cigarettes are two common addictions that pop up as a secondary problem, many other secondary issues might be experienced as well: